The redesign of a legacy financial adviser tool

 (ii) Usability Testing to assess the effectiveness and pertinence of our design and concept.

-⭐ Enhanced Usability And Satisfaction for Advisers.
-Significantly increased satisfaction levels based on UX metrics - Direct feedback, surveys and SUS.
+Significantly increased satisfaction levels based on our feedback mechanisms in place - Regular direct feedback sessions, surveys and SUS.